 Air fresheners, household cleaners, skin care products, perfumes, candles…

 Products with fragrances are likely to contain dangerous chemicals that you shouldn’t use in your home or your body.

 Companies often use this term because they aren’t compelled to disclose what ingredients are behind the word.

-It may seem it contains only one ingredient, but most of the time, it represents a mix of many substances.
+It may seem that it contains only one ingredient, but most of the time, it represents a mix of many substances.

 Companies can use as many ingredients as they want when they use this word.